Mike-Bullock/modbus_relay/README.md

 https://www.waveshare.com/modbus-poe-eth-relay.htm

 modbus_relay listens on a FIFO pipe and when data is received, it will puse Relay 1 for 200 ms. This is used in conjunction with Home Assistant to actuate a 24VAC home doorbell chime.
 It is designed to run in either daemon mode (default) or in console.
-It runs in a non-blocking loop and has
+It runs in a non-blocking loop.
+Any time data is received on the pipe, it will attempt to find a relay board on the network and actuate the relay.

 The program creates and listens on the following FIFO pipe:
   `/usr/share/hassio/homeassistant/pipes/host_executor_queue`